Skip to main content ] Facebook Twitter Member area

 Nothing beats fresh fruit and vegetables and our Australian summer is a season for some of the best produce – so take advantage of it!

-As we age, nutrition is an often neglected but vital aspect of good health and well-being.
+As we age, nutrition is often neglected but the importance of nutrition for older people cannot be understated.

-Cooking a good, healthy meal with fresh produce and lean protein can help you stave off malnutrition and also gives you a reason to whip up a fun recipe.
+Cooking a good, healthy meal with fresh produce and lean protein can help you stave off malnutrition and also give you a reason to whip up a fun recipe.

 Alternatively, if you just want to put your creative chef hat on, making a sweet treat such as a cake or brownies can be both a fun and delicious way to spend an afternoon.